jmtoral/final/README.md

 We overcome this by noting that each locality has a unique id made of 'state id' & 'municipality id' & 'locality id', and so we used state and municipality ids to group the localities into one municipality.
 This id was useful in further steps of transforming the database into a geopandas dataframe.

 The entire process of cleaning an merging can be seen in our file “bases_B.ipynb”.
-The result of this process of cleaning is the archive “mater.csv” with our data of interest.
+The result of this process of cleaning is the archive “master.csv” with our data of interest.

 +++ Step 2